Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 # 🕵️🚨🆘 802.11 Analysis & Troubleshooting

 ## 🚨🆘👣 Troubleshooting Methodologies & Best Practices
+_There are several methodologies for troubleshooting LAN and WLAN networks, each recommended by different vendors and academies.
+These methodologies share many similarities but also offer unique perspectives and techniques.
+In this section, we will delve into some of the most widely recognized and effective troubleshooting methodologies for wireless networks.
+Addressing issues in LAN or WLAN networks requires a structured troubleshooting methodology that facilitates efficient and effective problem resolution, with a strong emphasis on documentation at each step._

 - [CWNP :: CWNA - Troubleshooting Methodology](https://github.com/Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/assets/94720207/00e059e9-cd95-4f8c-8c8d-3a4ae111acd6)
 - [CWNP :: CWAP - Troubleshooting Methodology](https://github.com/Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/assets/94720207/6c2a7436-3f82-408d-a5ec-77a31a97ac9a)